Dunrobin (locomotive): Preservation

-In 1949, British Railways, Scottish Region revoked the Duke's running powers.
+In 1949, the Scottish Region of British Railways revoked the Duke's running powers.
 He then sold the locomotive and coaches.
 The bogie saloon is now part of the National Railway Museum's collection.
 As of January 2011 it is under the care of the Scottish Railway Preservation Society at the Bo'ness and Kinneil Railway.
 Dunrobin and the four-wheel saloon were sold to Captain Howey and initially preserved as static exhibits at New Romney on the Romney, Hythe and Dymchurch Railway in Kent.
 Following Howey's death in 1963, the locomotive and carriage were sold to Harold Foster, who had them transported to Canada.
 Foster was declared bankrupt in 1965, and the locomotive and carriage were bought for $15,000 by the Government of British Columbia.
 They became exhibits at Fort Steele heritage village, where Dunrobin was steamed occasionally.
 It was last steamed at Fort Steele in 2005.
 In 2010, both were declared surplus to requirements.

 It was announced in January 2011 that they had been bought by Beamish Museum, with the intention of restoring Dunrobin to working order.
 The locomotive and carriage arrived back in the United Kingdom on 16 May.
 Dunrobin was taken to Bridgnorth on the Severn Valley Railway, where restoration to working order is in progress.
 The carriage was taken to Beamish.
 The Highland Railway W Class were near-clones of Dunrobin.